Behaviour and Attendance

-Children should arrive at school for 8.45am with class doors being closed at 8.55am.
-Any child arriving after this time, will have to enter through the main reception and will be recorded as arriving late, up until 9.05am.
+Children should arrive at school for 8.45am and any child arriving after this time, will be recorded as arriving late, up until 9.05am.
 Any children arriving after 9.05am, will not be recorded as late and will instead be recorded as unauthorised.
-If your child is absent we will send you a text to notify you.
+If your child is absent, we will send you a text to notify you.
 Please respond with a reason so we know your child is safe.
 It is important that you specify precisely what is wrong with your child, e.g. high temperature, vomiting, ear ache.
 Unfortunately we are not able to accept general comments of ‘unwell’ or 'ill'.
 The following is a useful guide to help you determine if your child should attend school.

 We adhere to the following advice from Health Protection Agency to prevent the spread of infection in school.
 Please call us if you are unsure whether your child can attend school with a particular illness.